 - The Rule of Law

 - The Jury System

 - The Experience of a Federal Criminal Defendant

 - Federal & State Appellate Courts

-This continuing education course for high school and middle school educators is open to approximately twenty five participants whose travel, lodging, and meal expenses are paid for by the court.
+This continuing education course for high school and middle school educators is open to approximately twenty-five participants whose travel, lodging, and meal expenses are paid for by the court.
 With a faculty of around twenty, the student-faculty ratio is extremely conducive to a rewarding educational experience.
 Participants receive licensure renewal units and are eligible for one graduate credit through the University of Montana.

 The Institute began in 2008 and is held at the University of Montana School of Law in Missoula, MT in either the spring or fall of each year.